-A manufacturer known as AOpen has announced a new device for the Chrome OS gang.
+A digital tech company known as AOpen has announced a new device to join the Chrome OS gang.

 You also can choose from recessed wall mounts and several adapters to mount with different payment devices.
 You can also choose power via Ethernet adapters as well.

 Why these weird choices?
 It’s because it’s AOpen, which will be covered in detail below.